 The Method of Division divides the whole transition process into three parts: \begin{enumerate} \item \textbf{Initial Escape ($\phi_0$)}: The process involves the system escaping from the neighbourhood of the stable equilibrium and moving to a point, $\phi_0$, near the equilibrium.
-This is allowed to take an infinite amount of time for interval $(-\infty,0]$. \item \textbf{Effective Transition}: The core transition phase from $\phi_0$ to somewhere near the saddle, denoted as $\phi_T$.
+This is allowed to take an infinite amount of time for interval $(-\infty,0]$. \item \textbf{Transitional Phase}: The core transitional phase from $\phi_0$ to somewhere on the ellipsoid around the saddle, denoted as $\phi_T$.
 This part occurs over the finite, effective transition time $[0,T]$. \item \textbf{Final Approach}: The final part in which the system moves from $\phi_T$ to the saddle.
-Like the initial escape, this part can also take an infinite amount of time for interval $[T,\infty)$. \end{enumerate} Rather than finding the optimal trajectory connecting the fixed points, the method begins and terminates the optimal trajectory close enough to these points such that a linear approximation of the dynamics is accurate enough.
-See Figure [\ref{fig:mod-sketch}] as a model sketch. $\phi_{-\infty}$ and $\phi_{\infty}$ represent the sink and the saddle correspondingly.
+Like the initial escape, this part can also take an infinite amount of time for interval $[T,\infty)$. \end{enumerate} Rather than finding the optimal trajectory connecting the two equilibrium points, the method begins and terminates the optimal trajectory close enough to these points such that a linear approximation of the dynamics is accurate enough to extend it to the two equilibria.
+See Figure~\ref{fig:mod-sketch} as a model sketch. $\phi_{-\infty}$ and $\phi_{\infty}$ represent the sink and the saddle correspondingly.
 The part in blue is the initial escape and the part in red is the final approach.
 The trajectory in between spends a finite time $T$ for effective transition.
-Consequently, the total action now consists of three components: the cost associated with escaping the neighbourhood of attraction, the action for the core transition as defined by the Hamiltonian Optimal Control outlined in section \ref{HOC}, and lastly the cost of overcoming the unstable direction of the saddle.
+Consequently, the total action now consists of three components: the action associated with escaping the neighbourhood of attraction, the action for the core transition as defined by the Hamiltonian Optimal Control outlined in section \ref{HOC}, and lastly the action of overcoming the unstable direction of the saddle.
 Importantly, the optimisation problem for the two linear parts can be solved analytically.
 The Method of Division handles a more difficult question: we find not only the optimal trajectory for transition but also the optimal starting point $\phi_0$ and ending point $\phi_T$.
-We will detailly explain the analysis for these three processes. \\
+We will explain in detail the analysis for these three processes. \\